2024-09-20 20:55:41 +02:00

 • 4.4.
 Setting Up the Environment

-copy the scripts into /mnt/lfs/sources
+copy the scripts to /mnt/lfs/sources

 • as the lfs user from within the sources directory run chap5-6.sh